 How and When to File for Social Security

 Most people look forward to retirement and plan on Social Security to cover at least some of their retirement expenses.
-Before joining the nearly three-quarters of Americans that opt for early benefits at age 62, consider that many Americans are better off delaying benefits to maximize their income during retirement and the amount they leave to heirs.
+Before you decide to join the nearly three-quarters of Americans that opt for early benefits at age 62, consider that many Americans are better off delaying benefits to maximize their income during retirement and the amount they leave to heirs.

-In this article, we will take a look at how to decide when to file for Social Security and how to apply for benefits.
+In this article, we will take a look at how to decide when to file for Social Security and how to apply for benefit.

 When Should You File for Social Security?